VzBoT3D/docs/docs/vz330_mellow/top_cover/hinges_top.md

 ### Step 4

-Place the lid on top of your VzBoT and slot the middle pieces in to the bottom parts and finally tighten the bottom part
+Place the lid on top of your VzBot and slot the middle pieces in to the bottom parts and finally tighten the bottom part

 ### Step 5